minhducck/product-catalog-service/README.md

 ## Roadmaps
 - [ ] Product entities
 - [ ] Support for image type / Allow user to upload images.
+- [ ] Move the database creation to migrations instead of using `synchronize` mode.

 ## Installation
 ```bash